 A: Chesapeake Urology offers the leading female urology and pelvic health team in the Mid-Atlantic region.
 We provide women with a multidisciplinary care team who understands women’s unique health needs and specializes in female urological and pelvic health conditions.
 Our care providers know that pelvic health conditions can interfere with a woman’s life and cause physical and emotional stress.
-From expert female urologists and fellowship-trained physicians, a urogynecologist and pelvic health specialists that include physical therapists, pessary specialists, a women’s health nurse practitioner and urodynamacists, Chesapeake Urology’s women’s personal health program provides women with specialized, patient-centered care.
+From expert female urologists and fellowship-trained physicians, and pelvic health specialists that include physical therapists, pessary specialists, a women’s health nurse practitioner and urodynamacists, Chesapeake Urology’s women’s personal health program provides women with specialized, patient-centered care.

 A: Physicians who specialize in female urology and urogynecology understand the complexities of the most common, and not so common, pelvic health conditions.
 Our specially trained care team has the expertise needed to effectively treat these female urologic health conditions.
 But, beyond the science of medicine, our experts know that sometimes, female pelvic conditions can not only cause a disruption in lifestyle but can also be embarrassing to talk about.
 You can rest assured that our team knows what you’re going through and how to treat you, medically and emotionally.

 Q: What types of pelvic conditions do the specialists at Chesapeake Urology treat?

 A: Because we have a comprehensive and integrated care team, our specialists treat the gamut of pelvic conditions including:

 Q: Is surgery my only treatment option for pelvic health conditions?